fttlov/JCAdvance/README.md

 ## Potential issues
 - Currently, I do not have any Sony gamepads for testing.
-The original code for them has not been changed, so everything should be fine, but something tells me that's not the case :) <br>
+The original code for them has not been changed, so everything should be fine <br>
 - It’s much the same with the pedals: testing the code on just one device is clearly not enough. <br>
 - Joy-Con rumble: I only have a Mobapad M6S with basic rumble, so I do not know how HD Rumble behaves, or if it works at all.

 ## The list of supported controllers is limited by Joyshocklibrary (by JibbSmart) and will not be expanded.
-## If you’d like to explore all the features like Sony Touchpad and Nintendo Home/Capture hotkeys, profile switching and more - visit https://github.com/r57zone/DSAdvance
+## If you’d like to explore all the features like Sony Touchpad and Nintendo Home/Capture hotkeys, old profile switching and more - visit https://github.com/r57zone/DSAdvance

 ## Credits